markusmoenig/Eldiron-Website/content/about.md

 Create your own classic role playing games (RPGs) with Eldiron, a cross platform and [open source](https://github.com/markusmoenig/Eldiron) RPG Creator written in Rust.

 Eldiron is currently under development and not yet ready for public consumption.
-You can follow the development progress on the official [GitHub](https://github.com/markusmoenig/Eldiron) page.
+You can follow the development progress on the [blog](/blog).

 Join the community on [Discord](https://discord.gg/ZrNj6baSZU) or support the Eldiron project on [Patreon]().